 - Extensibility DLLs (Folder Management, Server Events, Action Events, Custom Functions, Scheduler Queue)

 The primary configuration for any Exago system is done via the Admin Console.
-There are countless configurations made with the Admin Console that are saved, redundantly, to two separate files.
-One of these files, defaulted to WebReports.xml, is a clear-text, standards-based xml file.
-It is appropriate for source control repositories given its consistent and clear-text nature.
-The other file, WebReports.xml.enc (derived from the name of the associated xml file), is an encrypted version of the aforementioned WebReports.xml file.
+There are countless configurations made with the Admin Console that are saved to two separate files.
+One of these files is a clear-text, standards-based XML file named

-The encrypted version of the xml file should be considered to be the deployable version of the configuration.
+The encrypted version of the XML file should be considered to be the deployable version of the configuration.
 As such, it would be passed to Configuration Management as part of the deployment process.
 It is not necessary to deploy both the clear-text and the encrypted versions of the configuration created with the Admin Console.
-All configuration files created by the Admin Console are saved in the Config directory of Exago’s web application installation.
+All configuration files created by the Admin Console are saved in the Config directory of the Exago Web Application.

-When your config settings have been finalized, it is recommended that the Admin Console is disabled the plain-text config file be removed from the Config folder and saved in a secure location.
-For more information on security recommendations, please see the Security Checklist article.
+When the configuration settings have been finalized, it is recommended that the Admin Console be disabled and the plain-text config file be moved to a secure location outside of the Config directory.
+For more information refer to the Security Checklist.

-Due to the fact that the configuration should progress from development to testing environments, and eventually to production, via controlled processes, the Admin Console should only exist in development for reasons similar to other development tools, such as an IDE.
-While the Admin Console is installed as part of Exago’s base installation (Admin.aspx), under most circumstances, it should be removed from any system outside of development.
+Due to the fact that the configuration should progress from development to testing environments, and eventually to production via controlled processes, the Admin Console should only exist in development.
+While the Admin Console is installed as part of Exago’s base installation, it should be removed from any system outside of development.

-All language files are saved as clear-text, standards-based xml files in the Config/Languages directory of Exago's web application installation.
+All language files are saved as clear-text, standards-based XML files in the

 Data Source Customizations

-Data Source customizations are saved as clear-text, standards-based json in the Config/Other directory of the web application installation.
+Data Source customizations are saved as clear-text, standards-based JSON in the

-Element-level theme files are saved as clear-text, proprietary-format files, and are created using a Theme Maker tool.
-These files are used for the styling of Charts, CrossTab Reports, Express Reports, and GeoCharts, and are saved in the Themes directory of the web application installation.
+Element-level (i.e. report, chart, GeoChart) theme files are saved as clear-text, proprietary-format files, and are created using a Theme Maker tool.
+These files are used for the styling of Charts, CrossTab Reports, Express Reports, and GeoCharts, and are saved in the

 Folder Management and Monitoring Configuration

-A separate config file used for providing configurations for Folder Management or Monitoring, this file is located in the root directory of the web application installation.
+A separate config file used for providing configurations for Folder Management or Monitoring, located in

 Web Application Server Configuration